-He started life in a black township, hauling himself up, turning back because of racial obstacles, and trying something new, over and over (from here).
+He started life in a black township, hauling himself up, turning back again and again because of racial obstacles, and trying something new (from here).

-Finally he rose like Moses, given the gift of the gab by God, putting words out onto the æther, off the cuff, with humour and charisma – holding the world in the palm of his hand because he entertained.
+Finally he rose like Moses, given the gift of inspiring speech by God, putting words out onto the æther, off the cuff, with humour and charisma – holding the world in the palm of his hand because he entertained it.

 Allister Sparks has written, ‘During the years when the black political leadership was imprisoned, he stepped forward and played a major role so that whites were still able to hear a confident, outspoken, authentic black voice.’

 He made demonstrative acts of outraged goodness in the dusty townships, saving the life of at least one victim about to be ‘necklaced’.
 He is genuinely heartbroken by suffering and injustice.

 He chaired the post-apartheid Truth and Reconciliation Commission — a huge achievement of leadership, of moral leadership, of speech.

 He has an educated sophistication with words — looking for the right one and getting it bang-on, like ‘sneering’ for Trevor Manuel referring to the Dalai Lama; and he criticized an investigative commission in apartheid days as being ‘like blind men judging the Chelsea Flower Show.’
 Very British words too.

 But am I the only one revolted by constant exhibition of his goody–goody-gumdrops goodness and of his belief in humanity’s?